 - Make an appointment.
 There are no exceptions.
 Please make an appointment here

-- Have a valid, government-issued photo ID.
+- Have a valid, government-issued photo ID and ensure name of the individual signing the document matches the name on the presented identification.
 Visit our information page for more information regarding valid IDs.

 - Understand your document, including why and where you will sign.
 Embassy staff are unable to explain to you the contents of your documents and may be unable to notarize the document if you do not understand its meaning or significance.